Delooping the functor calculus tower: Fulton-MacPherson operad

 \end{itemize} Another important property for us is that $\calIF_m$ is an infinitesimal bimodule over $\calF_m$ in the category of semi-algebraic compact spaces.
-Figure~\ref{Fig:FM2} gives an example of an infinitesimal configuration in which points $2$, $6$, $7$, $1$, $8$ escaped to infinity; the point $3$, $4$ and $5$ stayed inside $\mathbb{R}^{m}$ (the shaded disc in the figure corresponds to the pearl of the tree), but $4$ and $5$ collided.
-Also while escaping to infinity $2$, $6$, $7$ stayed close to each other, and the same happened with the pair $1$ and $8$.
+Figure~\ref{Fig:FM2} gives an example of an infinitesimal configuration in which points $2$, $6$, $7$, $1$, $8$ escape to infinity; the points $3$, $4$ and $5$ stay inside $\mathbb{R}^{m}$ (the shaded disc in the figure corresponds to the pearl of the tree), but $4$ and $5$ collide.
+Also while escaping to infinity $2$, $6$, $7$ stay close to each other, and the same happen with the pair $1$ and $8$.

 \begin{rmk} We believe that $\calIF_m$ and $\calI b^\Lambda(\calF_m)$ are homeomorphic as $(\calF_m)_{>0}$-Ibimodules.
 Example~\ref{ex:2FM} and the projection that we study in the next subsection show that this is the case for the arities $k\leq 2$.
 If true, this would be similar to the fact that the Boardman-Vogt resolution of $(\calF_m)_{>0}$ as operad is homeomorphic to $(\calF_m)_{>0}$, see~\cite[Proposition~3.7]{Salvatore99}. \end{rmk}